sh3ki/uplb_schoolhub_v2/README.md

 - Issue: A `replace_string_in_file` operation prepended new content without removing old duplicate component (~500 lines of old code remained)
 - Fix: File truncated to exact line boundary; one clean `Welcome` component remains

+✅ **AppSetting::getSetting() Undefined Method** *(Fixed: Mar 2026)*
+- Issue: `BadMethodCallException: Call to undefined method AppSetting::getSetting()` thrown in `StudentController`, `StudentSubjectController`, and `AppSettingsController`
+- Fix: Replaced all three call sites with `AppSetting::current()->school_year ?? (date('Y').'-'.(date('Y')+1))`

+✅ **Landing Page Preview Layout** *(Fixed: Mar 2026)*
+- Issue: App-settings landing tab showed preview and editor in a 25/75 split that made the iframe unusable
+- Fix: Restructured layout to full-width — iframe preview at top (85 vh), all editor forms (Hero, Features, Faculty, Message, Footer) stacked below in a single column

+✅ **Student Dashboard Missing Pending Status UI** *(Fixed: Mar 2026)*
+- Issue: Students in `pending-registrar` or `pending-accounting` status saw only the red "NOT enrolled" banner with no contextual guidance; the "Apply for Re-Enrollment" button was the only CTA and only showed for `not-enrolled`/`dropped`
+- Fix: Added two conditional notice blocks — a yellow clock notice for `pending-registrar` and a blue clock notice for `pending-accounting`; the description text also becomes status-aware

 ---

 ## 🗺️ Roadmap